rmagee/qu4rtet/docs/sftp.rst

 This is django management command that is part of the `quartet_capture` python package.
-Configuring it to run as a daemon is documented here since this is a default package with q4 and the daemonization of the management command is specific to server / platform rollouts.
+Configuring it to run as a daemon is documented here since this is a default package with QU4RTET and the daemonization of the management command is specific to server / platform roll-outs.

 You provide three parameters to the command.
 The first is the directory to monitor.
 The second is the directory to place files that have been processed.